Alternate Names: Hawthorne Fireclay, Hawthorn, HAWTHORN 35m

 Val Cushing recommended Hawthorne as a substitute for Pine Lake Fireclay.
 However our testing indicates that although the two have similar porosity over a range of temperatures, this has much higher fired shrinkage and lower drying shrinkage.
 He also recommended mixing this with 15% Lizella red as a substitute for PBX Fireclay, that is not far off the mark with the latter is a little less vitreous and fires a little darker.

 This is test-result data as reported from an account at Insight-live.com from a test done in 2002.
-The first column in the shrinkage absorption section are the specimen numbers, they correspond to the numbers.
-This clay is already quite dense and vitreous by cone 10 (having a 3% porosity) and it has a high fired shrinkage (more than 8%).
+The numbers in the first column in the shrinkage absorption section are the specimen numbers, they bars are labelled (on the right) with them.
+This clay is already quite dense and vitreous by cone 10 oxidation and reduction (having a 3% porosity) and it has a high fired shrinkage (more than 8%).
 Drying shrinkage is very low and its drying factor (performance) is good (even though it is quite plastic).
 The manufacturers data sheet shows higher firing shrinkage figures, however their numbers are actually total fired+drying shrinkage.

 Out Bound Links

 AP Green, A.P., A. P., APG Fire, APGFC